-An arrest may be effected by either physical restriction or words alone.
+An arrest may be affected by either physical restriction or words alone.

 Once arrested the police must take the person to a police station and afford them the opportunity to apply for bail.